 Q. Did the revolt of 1857 spread throughout the country?

 Ans.
-No, the the revolt was limited in the Northern India in parts of UP, Bihar, Bengal and Delhi.
+No, the revolt was limited to Northern India in parts of UP, Bihar, Bengal, and Delhi.

-Q. Who was Governor general during the revolt of 1857?
+Q. Who was the Governor-general during the revolt of 1857?

 Ans.
 Lord Canning was the governor general during the revolt of 1857.

 Q. On what ground Awadh was taken over by the Britishers?